 She encourages individuals and organizations to think about what they can offer, whether it be money, in-kind goods and services, or time and talent.

-In a developing partnership, Stetson University’s Community-Based Research Program will send two students researchers to help FIT conduct its annual survey to find out what homelessness looks like today compared to last year and to study how to community is approaching homelessness.
+In a developing partnership, Stetson University’s Community-Based Research Program will send two students researchers to help FIT conduct its annual survey to find out what homelessness looks like today compared to last year and to study how the community is approaching homelessness.
 They will interview the parents, children, and local agencies.

 These days, Arielle and Austin have become quite the pros when it comes to giving interviews, and while they are grateful for the celebrity status they’ve experienced, they just want to be kids.
 They want to focus on school, get used to their new neighborhood, and go to the movies.

-If home is where the hear is, maybe the term “homeless” should be “houseless” or “shelterless” because the Metzger family never lost heart.
+If home is where the heart is, maybe the term “homeless” should be “houseless” or “shelterless” because the Metzger family never lost heart.
 They never lost their dignity, love, or strength as a united family.
 They always knew that giving to others is what makes a person truly rich.

 Ashley Cisneros is a co-founder of Chatter Buzz Media, an Orlando Internet marketing firm that helps companies and organizations engage with their target markets through inbound marketing via the Internet.
 Chatter Buzz Media, which won the Social Madness competition for the Orlando small business market, is a full-service digital marketing firm specializing in website design, search engine optimization (SEO), social media marketing and content creation.
 Prior to founding Chatter Buzz, Ashley worked as a newspaper reporter, magazine editor, technical writer, marketing manager, public relations practitioner and freelance journalist.
 To see Ashley’s content writing, visit www.ashleycisneros.com.
 You can also reach Ashley on her Google profile.